RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ![fcbe9f](https://via.placeholder.com/30x30/fcbe9f/fcbe9f.jpg) | **Affects: Server** | Issues with the server or its plugins. [managed]
 ![fcbe9f](https://via.placeholder.com/30x30/fcbe9f/fcbe9f.jpg) | **Affects: UI** | The issue is focused on the User Interface. [managed]

-## Module
+### Module:

 These labels identify the specific module or service that the issue relates to.
+Often this corresponds to a particular directory in the repo hierarchy.
 This list is expected to grow.

 Color|Label|Description
 -|-|-